Global Health Policy and Systems Research

 The Global Health Policy and Systems Research (Global HPSR) programme aims to support health policy and systems research that is directly and primarily of benefit to people in low and middle income countries (LMICs).

-The Global Health Policy and Systems Research (Global HPSR) programme funds research to improve access to appropriate and affordable health services aligned with the aims of Universal Health Care and Sustainable Development Goal 3.
+The Global Health Policy and Systems Research (Global HPSR) programme funds research to improve access to appropriate and affordable health services aligned with the aims of Universal Health Coverage and Sustainable Development Goal 3.
 The first phase of the programme had three core elements:

 - Development Awards (2019): Planning awards of ~£100k that supported research planning and partnership development in preparation for submitting more substantial competitive applications